 If the employment of an optionee terminates for any reason (other than by reason of death, Disability, or Retirement, each as defined in the Incentive Plan), the optionee may, within the three-month period following such termination, exercise such options to the extent he/she was entitled to exercise such option at the date of termination.
-If an optionee dies while employed (or within three months after termination of employment) or terminates employment by reason of Disability or Retirement, all previously granted options (whether or not then exercisable), may, unless earlier terminated in accordance with their terms, be exercised by the person or persons to whom the optionee's rights pass within one year after the optionee's death or by the optionee within one year after the optionee's Disability or Retirement.
+If an optionee dies while employed (or within three months after termination of employment) or terminates employment by reason of Disability or Retirement, all previously granted options (whether or not then exercisable), may, unless earlier terminated in accordance with their terms, be exercised by the person or persons to whom the optionee's rights pass within one year after the optionee's Disability or Retirement.

-If (i) an optionee dies while employed by the Company or an affiliate, (ii) an optionee shall die within three (3) months after the termination of such optionee's employment, (iii) the optionee's employment shall terminate by reason of Disability or Retirement, or (iv) there is a Change in Control (as described further below), then in any such case all options theretofore granted to such optionee (whether or not then exercisable) may, unless earlier terminated or expired in accordance with their terms, be exercised by the optionee or by the optionee's estate or by a person who acquired the right to exercise such option by bequest or inheritance or otherwise by reason of the death or Disability of the optionee, at any time within one year after the date of death, Disability or Retirement of the optionee or a Change in Control.
+If (i) an optionee dies while employed by the Company or an affiliate of the Company, (ii) an optionee dies within three (3) months after the termination of such optionee's employment, (iii) an optionee's employment terminates by reason of Disability or Retirement, or (iv) there is a Change in Control (as described further below), then in any such case all options theretofore granted to such optionee (whether or not then exercisable) may, unless earlier terminated or expired in accordance with their terms, be exercised by the optionee or by the optionee's estate or by a person who acquired the right to exercise such option by bequest or inheritance or otherwise by reason of the death or Disability of the optionee, at any time within one year after the date of death, Disability or Retirement of the optionee or a Change in Control.